Hazards of Ignoring Dead Trees: A Guide to Tree Felling

-Tree removal can be a complicated and possibly dangerous job.
-If a tree is dying, diseased, or in danger to fall, the tree may have to be removed in order to avoid damage to the property and to make sure that the tree is safe.
-How do you know when a tree must be removed?
-We’ll walk you through the signs to be looking to and assist you figure out when it’s time to call in the experts.
+Tree removal is a difficult and potentially hazardous task.
+If a tree has died, diseased, or at risk of falling, it could have to be removed in order to prevent damage to the property and to ensure safety.
+But how do you tell when a tree must be removed?
+This article will guide you through the warning signs to look out at and guide you figure out whether it’s time to call the experts.

-One of the most obvious signs that a tree must be taken down is if it is dying or dead.
-Dead trees lack leaves and could appear lifeless.
-If a tree has no leaves or any signs of new growth, it’s likely dead.
-Additionally, the bark of dead trees may be dry, cracked or peeling.
+One of the most evident signs that a tree should be removed is if it’s dying or dead.
+Dead trees do not have leaves and can appear dead.
+If a tree has no leaves or signs of new growth, it’s likely dead.
+Additionally, the bark of a dead tree might be dry, cracked, or peeling.

-The trees that are sick can pose a threat to the other plants and trees within the vicinity.
-The signs of disease that are common for trees include dying leaves, wilted or yellowed branches, and mushrooms growing at the bottom or the trunk.
-If you suspect that your tree might be suffering from disease, it’s important to have it inspected by a certified arborist.
+Diseased trees may pose a threat to other trees and plants in the area.
+The signs of disease that are common for trees include the appearance of yellowing leaves, wilted branches, and mushrooms growing at the base and the top.
+If you suspect that your tree is suffering from disease, it’s important to get it checked by a professional arborist.

 Leaning Trees